lsst-sqre/gafaelfawr/docs/configuration.rst

 ``database_url`` (required)
     The URL to the SQL database used as a backing store for token information.

+``bootstrap_token`` (optional)
+    If set, must be set to a Gafaelfawr token (such as that created with ``gafaelfawr generate-token``).
+    This special token will have admin permissions to the ``/auth/api/v1/admins`` routes and to ``/auth/api/v1/tokens`` to create service and user tokens.
+    This can be used to add administrators or create a service token with ``admin:token`` scope, which in turn can be used to create other service tokens and bootstrap users.

+``initial_admins`` (optional)
+    A list of users who should have admin rights after bootstrapping a fresh database.
+    When Gafaelfawr starts, all usernames in this list will be added as admins if they are not already.
+    These users will then automatically receive the ``admin:token`` scope when authenticating and will be able to add and rmeove administrators and create service and user tokens for any user.

 ``proxies`` (optional)
     List of IPs or network ranges (in CIDR notation) that should be assumed to be upstream proxies.